 The AMA designates each activity for AMA PRA Category 1 Credit(s)™.
 Please see the specific activity for more information.

-Physicians who complete the CME course and score at least 80 percent correct on the quiz are eligible for AMA PRA Category 1 CME Credit™.
+Physicians who complete the CME course and pass the quiz are eligible for AMA PRA Category 1 Credit™.

 Disclosure information is provided on the specific activity page.